viltgroup/minium/minium-docs/src/main/documentation/core/concepts.md

 retry the evaluation.
 Two situations may occur:

 - Eventually, the expression evaluates to a non-empty set.
 Minium will then grab the first element of that evaluated set and will fill it with the specified text.
 - the expression keeps evaluating to an empty set, and the total period surpasses a specified `timeout` period.
 At this point, interaction is aborted and a `TimeoutException` is thrown.

 ### Wait Interactions

 `WaitInteraction`s are a slightly different kind of interactions, first of all because they don't actually change state in the browser.
-Besides, normally a `Interaction` can only fulfill their task when the expression evaluates at least one element, but there are two `WaitInteraction` (`.checkForUnexistence()` and `.waitForUnexistence()`) that are only able to fulfill their task when it evaluates to an empty set.
+Moreover, some `WaitInteraction`'s (like `.checkForUnexistence()` and `.waitForUnexistence()`) are only able to fulfill their task when the expression, to which they apply to, evaluate to an empty set.

 `WaitInteractable` provides the following `WaitInteraction`s:

 - `.waitforExistence( [waitingPreset] )`: waits until the expression evaluates to at least one element, and returns that expression
 - `.waitforUnexistence( [waitingPreset] )`: waits until the expression evaluates to no element at all, and returns that expression
 - `.checkForExistence( [waitingPreset] )`: tries to wait until the expression evaluates to at least one element, returning true.
 In case a timeout occurs, it will return false
 - `.checkForExistence( [waitingPreset] )`: tries to wait until the expression evaluates to no element at all, returning true.
 In case a timeout occurs, it will return false
 - `.waitTime(time, units)`: waits a specified ammout of time, returning the expression after that time has passed

 Notice that an `waitingPreset` can be provided, which is a `String` that represents a pair of `interval` and `timeout` periods.